Fast Distributed PageRank Computation: A Faster Distributed Algorithm (for Undirected Graphs)

 \section{A Faster Distributed \pr Algorithm (for Undirected Graphs)}

-We present a faster algorithm for PageRank computation.
-First we present an algorithm for {\em undirected} graphs and in Section 5 we modify it slightly to work for directed graphs.
-Our algorithm's time complexity for the undirected graphs holds in the {\sc CONGEST} model, whereas for directed graphs a slightly better time complexity applies only in the {\sc LOCAL} model.
+We present a faster algorithm for PageRanks computation in {\em undirected} graphs.
+Our algorithm's time complexity holds in the bandwidth restricted communication model, requires only $O(\log^3 n)$ bits to be sent over each link in each round.

-We use a similar Monte Carlo method as described in Section \ref{sec:simple-algo} to estimate PageRank.
+We use a similar Monte Carlo method as described in Section \ref{sec:simple-algo} to estimate PageRanks.
 This says that the PageRank of a node $v$ is the ratio between the number of visits of \pr random walks to $v$ itself and the sum of all the visits over all nodes in the network.
-In the previous section (cf. Section \ref{sec:simple-algo}) we show that in $O(\log n/\eps)$ rounds, one can approximate RageRank accurately by walking in a naive way on general graph.
+In the previous section (cf. Section \ref{sec:simple-algo}) we show that in $O(\log n/\eps)$ rounds, one can approximate RageRank accurately by walking in a naive way in general graphs.
 We now outline how to speed up our previous algorithm (cf. Algorithm \ref{alg:simple-pagerank-walk}) using an idea similar to the one used in \cite{DasSarmaNPT10}.
-In \cite{DasSarmaNPT10}, it is shown how one can perform {\em a} standard (simple) random walk in an undirected graph\footnote{In each step, an edge is taken from the current node $x$ with probability proportional to $1/d(x)$ where $d(x)$ is the degree of $x$.} of length $L$ in $\tilde O(\sqrt{LD})$ rounds whp ($D$ is the diameter of the network).
+In \cite{DasSarmaNPT10}, it is shown how one can perform {\em a} simple random walk in an undirected graph\footnote{In each step, an edge is taken from the current node $x$ with probability proportional to $1/d(x)$ where $d(x)$ is the degree of $x$.} of length $L$ in $\tilde O\big(\sqrt{LD}\big)$ rounds w.h.p. ($D$ is the diameter of the network).
 The high level idea of their algorithm is to perform `many' short walks in parallel and later `stitch' them to get the desired longer length walk.
-To apply this idea in our case, we modify our approach accordingly as speeding up ({\em many}) PageRank random walks is different from speeding up {\em one} (standard) random walk.
-We show that our improved algorithm (cf. Algorithm \ref{alg:pr-walk-undirected}) approximates PageRank in $O(\frac{\sqrt{\log n}}{\eps})$ rounds whp.
+To apply this idea in our case, we modify our approach accordingly as speeding up ({\em many}) PageRank random walks is different from speeding up {\em one} simple random walk.
+We show that our improved algorithm (cf. Algorithm \ref{alg:pr-walk-undirected}) approximates PageRanks in $O\big(\frac{\sqrt{\log n}}{\eps}\big)$ rounds.